 Detail of the Piper himself - and with everyone in such a hurry.

 The rocky mountainside is no hindrance.
 Such enthusiasm!

-Yes, the tale really can be interpreted in all kinds of ways.
 Perhaps we can even view it as a persuasive metaphor on the perils of celebrity: of how we are fascinated by the beauty or eccentricity of certain specially endowed individuals until we eventually become totally beguiled by them, even to the extent of believing they have some special insight into reality that might be worth obeying.
 It also suggests that celebrity itself is invariably short-lived and often controlled by others – the good burghers of society whoever or whether they might be, pulling the strings from behind the scenes.